ozgurozmen/IoD-Crypt/Dronecrypt_AVR/microFourQ-AVR-master/README.md

 Project settings can be accessed and modified by going to `Project > Options...`.

+Note: To run these files on ATmega2560, cfgm2560.xcl file should be updated such that: -D_..X_SRAM_BASE=5000 and -D_..X_SRAM_END=6FFF.
+Otherwise, from the options you can change the target processor to ATxmega256A3.

 ## License

 These codes and microFourQ are licensed under the MIT License; see [`License_microFourQ.txt`](License_microFourQ.txt) for details.